 |X-linked recessive inheritance||-|

-When nephrogenic diabetes insipidus is caused by mutations in the AQP2 gene, it can have either an autosomal recessive or, less commonly, an autosomal dominant pattern of inheritance.
+When nephrogenic diabetes insipidus is caused by mutations in the AQP2 gene (about 10% of the inherited cases of nephrogenic diabetes insipidus), it can have either an autosomal recessive or, less commonly, an autosomal dominant pattern of inheritance.
 In autosomal recessive inheritance, both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
 In autosomal dominant inheritance, one mutated copy of the AQP2 gene in each cell is sufficient to cause the disorder.